lcache/wp-lcache/readme.txt

 1. Install the plugin from WordPress.org using the WordPress dashboard.
 1a.
 Those installing from Github will need to run `composer install --no-dev --no-scripts` after cloning to get the [LCache library](https://github.com/lcache/lcache).
 2. Activate the plugin, to ensure LCache's database tables are created.
 These are created on the plugin activation hook.
-3. Create a stub file at `wp-content/object-cache` with the following content:
+3. Create a stub file at `wp-content/object-cache` to require `wp-lcache/object-cache.php`.

+The stub file should contain:

     <?php
     # Engage LCache object caching system.